 Allen Newell and Herbert A. Simon

-From Computers and Thought,
+from Computers and Thought,

 edited by E.A.
 Feigenbaum and J. Feldman, New York: McGraw-Hill.